jimbateson/jamesbateson.co.uk/src/articles/building-a-simple-todo-app-with-vue-js.md

 <h2>Creating the Vue Instance</h2>

-First thing we need to do is attach Vue to a DOM node
+The first thing we need to do is attach Vue to a DOM node

 ```javascript
 new Vue({